solyoma/FalconBoard/README.md

   and you are ready to go.

   If you have downloaded the ZIP already you need the release with the executables only.
-Unpack it in the same folder where the previous release are.
+Undo/Redonpack it in the same folder where the previous release are.